-In conclusion, among possible sources of energy biomass, SRC has a high potential to contribute to the renewable energy mix.
+Among possible sources of energy biomass, SRC has a high potential to contribute to the renewable energy mix.

-Because harvesting costs are estimated to be above 50% of the total cost of the biomass produced from SRC, the optimization of these operations is required.
+Since harvesting costs are estimated to be above 50% of the total cost of the biomass produced from SRC, the optimization of these operations is required.